How We Farm

 • Be a viable business resilient to climatic and economic uncertainties.

+We don’t use artificial fertilisers and chemical sprays, instead we look to the biology in the soil, diversity in our pastures and natural predators to build resilience into our whole farm system.
 The farm sequesters carbon by building its topsoil; we do this by mob-grazing our livestock with daily moves through the pasture, composting all our farmyard manures and adding locally sourced woodchip to create a fungal rich compost to feed and boost the soil microbes.

 We continue to integrate more trees into our farmed landscape in the form of agroforestry.
 Stacking tree crops on top of the pasture is adding an exciting new dimension to the farm.
 Leaf browse provides the livestock with minerals, trace elements and tannins (for worm control) not found in the pasture.
 Shade and shelter are also provided along with additional crops like nuts, mulberries and of course timber.
 In the process wildlife habitat is being created across the farm, with natural wildlife corridors traversing the landscape.